solhaim/VC_Paraguay2024/README.md

 quast.py -t 4 *.fasta
 ```

-To check de results look at the "results.txt" file inside `quast_results/results_XX`
+To check for the results look at the "results.txt" file inside `quast_results/results_XX/`

 ### Annotation